 Christmas also makes for a great time to make eco-friendly and conscious choices.
 And to start a conversation about what we might also need to give back to the planet, how to reduce waste, and how to protect it for future generations.

 Of course, buying a tree and having it take pride and place in the living room over the season still results in waste on the other side.
-Of course, we all still want to have somewhere to place our gifts wrapped in an eco-friendly way on Christmas eve.
+Of course, we all still want to have somewhere to place our gifts wrapped in an eco-friendly way on Christmas Eve.

 The advantage here, of course, is that no tree needs to die for Xmas.
 Many companies will also rent you decorations, meaning you won’t need to worry about buying new to replace last year's tired, lost, or dog-eaten favorites.
-You can also buy a living potted Christmas tree and plant it in the garden afterward, making for perfect family memories into the new year.
+You can also buy a living potted Christmas tree and plant it in the garden afterward, making perfect family memories for the new year.

-If you already have an artificial tree packed away in the cupboard, don’t discard it.
+If you already have an artificial fake tree packed away in the cupboard, don’t discard it.
 Instead, use it for as long as possible over this and the next holiday season, perhaps dressing it up with some zero-waste decoration ideas below and complete with eco-friendly gifts underneath.

 Most Christmas trees are grown specifically for this purpose.
 All they take is the sun, water, and care throughout the year to provide the authentic Christmas tree experience.
 Further, once real trees have finished taking pride in place amongst our Christmas celebrations, we can easily recycle them.
 Natural trees, unlike their plastic counterparts, biodegrade naturally.